queryluke/masseffect-5e/static/data/spells/shockwave.md

 - vanguard
 advancementOptions:
 - name: Controlled Shockwave
   description: The shockwave travels 16m.
-You may change the direct of the line every
+You may change the direction of the line every
     4m.
 - name: Improved Damage
   description: Increase damage die type to d10